 Djibouti's location in a conflict-prone region—with Yemen, Eritrea, Somalia and Ethiopia at its borders—combined with its commitment to peaceful, moderate views makes it a unique and strategic partner for the United States.
-Djibouti is home to the only warehouse, not based in the United States, that prepositions American food aid for Africa and Asia, thus reducing the delivery times to areas in need by 75 percent.
-Although a small country, it is making progress toward social and economic development.
-The government has spearheaded the creation of the only deep-sea port in the region, increasing private sector investment and contributing to gains in health and education.
-Despite these successes, Djibouti continues to face significant challenges.
-USAID's work in Djibouti includes investing in people through education, health and governance and democracy programs.
+Djibouti is home to one of the few warehouses, not based in the United States, that prepositions American food aid for Africa and Asia, thus reducing the delivery times to areas in need by 75 percent.

 Last updated: August 06, 2014